-As noted above the Company intends to change its accounting policy to capitalize all of its direct and indirect costs related to the transformation of its biological assets for its June 30, 2019 reporting period.
+As noted above the Company changed its accounting policy to capitalize all of its direct and indirect costs related to the transformation of its biological assets.
 The differences related to the prior periods from the change in accounting policy, in the Company's opinion, are not considered material and as a result will be made on a prospective basis.